-- 123. The study Grid Integration Study Renewable Energy Strategy for The Island of Viti Levu, Republic of The Fiji Islands (forthcoming) supports the government of Fiji to achieve its NDC targets by assessing the location and capacity of PV that can be incorporated with existing Viti Levu island infrastructure, a peak demand of 160 MW in 2017, principle supply of diesel and hydropower, and without undertaking major investments.
-The grid integration study recommended that the Viti Levu system integrates 65 MW of PV (25 MW of utility scale PV and additional 40 MW of distributed PV systems) by introducing operational changes in the system.
-The capacity of the system to host 65 MW corresponds to almost 40% of the peak demand verified in 2017. - 124.
-Finally, the Agency is finalising the study Grid Integration Technical Study on the Impacts of High Shares of Variable Renewable Energy in the Operation of the Power System of the Dominican Republic which will assist in assessing the feasibility of achieving 25% of renewable energy targets by 2025 (as defined by Dominican Republic) and 43% of renewable energy by 2030 (as proposed in IRENA's REmap study) without constraints.
-Should constraints be identified, recommendations will be given on which operational measures are required.
+141. The study Grid Integration Study- Renewable Energy Strategy for The Island of Viti Levu, Republic of the Fiji Islands (forthcoming) supports the government of Fiji to achieve its NDC targets by assessing the location and capacity of PV that can be incorporated with existing Viti Levu island infrastructure, a peak demand of 160 MW in 2017, principal supply of diesel and hydropower, and without undertaking major investments.
+The grid integration study recommended that the Viti Levu system integrates 65 MW of PV (25 MW of utility scale PV and additional 40 MW of distributed PV systems) by introducing changes in system operation.
+The capacity of the system to host 65 MW corresponds to almost 40% of the peak demand verified in 2017.

+142. The Agency is also finalising the Grid Integration Technical Study on the Impacts of High Shares of Variable Renewable Energy in the Operation of the Power System of the Dominican Republic which will assist in assessing the feasibility of achieving 25% of renewable energy targets by 2025 (as defined by Dominican Republic) and 43% of renewable energy by 2030 (as proposed in IRENA's REmap study) without constraints.
+Should constraints be identified, IRENA will provide recommendations on required operational measures.